 Nothing beats the classic s’more.
-The perfect combination of graham crackers, chocolate, and roasted marshmallows is so hard to beat, but sometimes it’s fun to mix things up.
+The perfect combination of graham crackers, chocolate, and roasted marshmallows is hard to beat.
+Still, sometimes it’s fun to mix things up.
 Try these new s’mores ideas for camping on your next weekend of adventure in the outdoors.

 Have you ever wondered why they’re called s’mores?
 The original name for this campfire treat was simply a Graham Cracker Sandwich.
 It was loved so much, everyone was asking for some more.
 This was soon shortened to s’more!
-It’s since become the quintessential campfire dessert for experienced and new campers alike.
+It has become the quintessential campfire dessert for experienced and new campers alike.

 Whether you go classics or try one of these new s’mores ideas for camping, everyone loves spending the evening around the campfire making this gooey dessert.